 At present, Appstle supports both components 1 and 2 (processing recurring payments, and tagging).
 We are currently working on component 3, and expect it to be available soon.
 In the meantime, we provide a strong integration with third party apps such as Eber and AAA.

 Setting up membership plans with Appstle

 There are 3 essential steps to setting up your membership plan with Appstle Subscriptions.

 Just like you create a product page in your store (which your customers can check out as a one-time or recurring purchase), you will have to first create a membership product page, to provide membership plans for your store.
 This membership ‘product’ will have to be bought by the customers, to become a member of your store.

-Once, a customer checks out this membership product from your store, Appstle will automatically bill them for the membership, thus taking care of the recurring payments for their membership.
+When a customer checks out this membership product from your store, Appstle Subscriptions will automatically bill them for the membership, thus taking care of the recurring payments.

 Just the way Appstle enables you to tag your subscribing members and the recurring orders, to distinguish from non-subscribing customers and one-time purchases, it also enables you to tag your members!

 These tags help you provide membership discounts or/and any other perks to your store members.
 The tags can also be used to produce sub-segmentations such as basic/gold/platinum memberships!